bailey-lab/coiaf/README.md

 to test the algorithm, and, importantly, how to run real data.
 A short example of running real data is included and outlines the necessary data structure and the commands to run.

-### Development

-Please note that this package is still under development and may be missing features.